Bishop's Stortford: Toponymy

-The origins of the town's name are uncertain.
-One possibility is that the Saxon settlement derives its name from 'Steorta's ford' or 'tail ford', in the sense of a 'tail', or tongue, of land.
-The town became known as Bishop's Stortford due to the acquisition in 1060 by the Bishop of London.
+The origin of the name Stortford is uncertain.
+One possibility is that the Saxon settlement derived its name from 'Steorta's ford' or 'tail ford', in the sense of a 'tail', or tongue, of land.
 The River Stort is named after the town, and not the town after the river.
 When cartographers visited the town in the 16th century, they reasoned that the town must have been named after the ford in the river and assumed the river was called the Stort.